EvaMaeRey/ma206data/README.md

 tbd.

-# Part 2: Project management
+# Part 2: Package building and management

 Most of the action happens in the data-raw folder scripts and folders.